 Lastly, when you purchase from Story in Art 20% of the profits from every purchase are donated to environmental and wildlife research, natural land and sea preservation and education.
 Some of this research is conducted by Story in Art staff.
 This will ensure a sustainable and rich future for our children.

-2: I don’t like your frame options.
-Can I choose a different frame?
-Yes.
+2: Can I get my art work framed?
+Yes, e-mail us and we will provide a custom quote.
 Select any frame moulding from Larson Juhl and we will make every effort to accommodate your request.
-There may be a small premium for some large width frames.

 3: Does Story in Art ship outside the US?
 Yes to most countries.
 Contact us via e-mail to get a custom quote.

 4: What is the cancellation and return policy?
 Purchase with confidence having 100% satisfaction guarantee.
 If you are not satisfied with your purchase you can return it within 30 days of order date.
 Once we receive the returned shipment, we will process your refund immediately.
 If your product is damaged during shipment, we will replace it at no charge within 3 weeks.
 Please note the purchaser is responsible for shipping costs for returned items unless there is a defect in quality.
 It is also recommended that the purchaser obtain shipping insurance in case of damage during return shipment.
 Just contact us to receive return authorization and instructions to process your return.

 5: When will my order ship?
 Loose and matted prints ship within 2-3 business days.
 Custom framed art ships within 4 weeks.
 We will send you a confirmation e-mail when it ships and provide your package tracking information.
 If for any reason you order is delayed beyond that, we will contact you to provide a remedy.